An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Relations between Hamiltonian cycles and Eulerian trails

 In both cases, we end up with a path $Q_i^\star$ that uses the same internal vertices as $Q_i$ and whose end-vertices are the last vertex of $P_i$ and the first vertex of $P_{i+1}$.
 We conclude that is a Hamiltonian cycle.

 Let $\cQ^\star$ be the set of edges used by the paths $Q_1^\star,\dots,Q_\ell^\star$.
 By construction, we have $\cQ^\star\subseteq E(G)\setminus E(H)$, and thus $\cQ^\star \in \overline{\Pi}(H)$.
-Observe that for every $i\in [\ell]$, the labels of the end-vertices of $Q_i^\star$ are the same as those of $Q_i$.
+Observe that, for every $i\in [\ell]$, the labels of the end-vertices of $Q_i^\star$ are the same as those of $Q_i$.
 Consequently, we have $\aux_H(\cQ^\star)=\aux_H(\cQ)$. \end{proof}

 It is well known that a connected multigraph contains an Eulerian trail if and only if every vertex has even degree.
-The following lemma shows that a connected two-edge colored multigraph contains a red-blue Eulerian trail if and only if each vertex is incident with the same number of edges for both colors.
+As an extension, Kotzig~\cite{Kotzig68} proved that a connected two-edge colored graph (without loops and multiple edges) contains a red-blue Eulerian trail if and only if each vertex is incident with the same number of edges for both colors.
+This result can be easily generalized to multigraphs by replacing red edge with a path of length $3$ whose colors are red, blue, red in the order, and replacing blue edge with a path of length $3$ whose colors are blue, red, blue in the order.
+For the completeness of our paper, we add its proof.

 Let $G$ be a multigraph whose edges are colored red or blue, and let $R$ and $B$ be respectively the set of red and blue edges.
 For a vertex $v\in V(G)$, we let $\rdeg_G(v)$ and $\bdeg_G(v)$ be respectively the degree of $v$ in $G_{|R}$ and $G_{|B}$.
-Recall that a loop is counted twice in the degree of a vertex. \begin{lemma} Let $G$ be a connected multigraph whose edges are colored red or blue.
-Then $G$ has a red-blue Eulerian trail if and only if for every vertex $v$, $\bdeg_G(v)=\rdeg_G(v)$. \end{lemma} \begin{proof} One easily checks that if $G$ has a red-blue Eulerian trail, then for every vertex $v$, $\bdeg_G(v)=\rdeg_G(v)$.
-Indeed, if $T=(v_1,e_1,v_2,\ldots,v_\ell,e_\ell,v_1)$ is a red-blue Eulerian trail, then for $2\leq i \leq \ell$, $e_{i-1}$ and $e_i$ have different colors, and because $e_1$ and $e_\ell$ have different colors, we can conclude that the blue edges incident with a vertex $v$ are in $1$-to-$1$ correspondence with the red edges incident with $v$ (by counting twice the loops).
+Recall that a loop is counted twice in the degree of a vertex. \begin{lemma}[Kotzig~\cite{Kotzig68}] Let $G$ be a connected multigraph whose edges are colored red or blue.
+Then $G$ has a red-blue Eulerian trail if and only if, for every vertex $v$, $\bdeg_G(v)=\rdeg_G(v)$. \end{lemma} \begin{proof} One can easily check that if $G$ has a red-blue Eulerian trail, then for every vertex $v$, $\bdeg_G(v)=\rdeg_G(v)$.
+Indeed, if $T=(v_1,e_1,v_2,\ldots,v_\ell,e_\ell,v_1)$ is a red-blue Eulerian trail, then, for $2\leq i \leq \ell$, $e_{i-1}$ and $e_i$ have different colors, and $e_1$ and $e_\ell$ have different colors, we can conclude that the blue edges incident with a vertex $v$ are in $1$-to-$1$ correspondence with the red edges incident with $v$ (by counting twice the loops).

-Let us now prove the other direction.
-Let $m$ be the number of edges in $G$.
-If $m=0$, then $G$ contains exactly one vertex $v$, because it is connected, and $(v)$ is a red-blue Eulerian trail of $G$.
-Assume now that $m>0$ and for every vertex $v$, $\bdeg_G(v)=\rdeg_G(v)$.
-Observe that we have $m>2$.